Legalisation of documents from Egypt for use in the Netherlands

 Getting a certificate of unmarried status in the Netherlands

 If you are an Egyptian national in the Netherlands, you can have a sworn statement drawn up by the Egyptian embassy in The Hague.

-To get this document legalised you need to present not just the translation, but also the original handwritten marriage certificate or a photocopy.
+To get this document legalised you need to present not just the translation of the official original extract, but also the copy of the original handwritten marriage or divorce certificate.

 Where can you have your documents legalised?

 First have your document legalised by the Egyptian Ministry of Foreign Affairs.
-Then take it to the Dutch embassy in Cairo to have it legalised again.
-The processing time for legalizing documents is one working day.
-Check the consular fees.
+Then you get the Dutch legalisation from the Netherlands embassy in Cairo.
+You can get your documents legalised from Sunday until Thursday between 08.00 and 12.00 hrs.
+An appointment is not needed.
+The processing time for legalising documents is one working day.